nataliamadridb/281-Assignments/Week 3/Idea 2.md

 - Ottonello, P. & Winberry, T. (2020). *Financial Heterogeneity and the Investment Channel of Monetary Policy*.
 Econometrica
 - Berkman, H., Jona, J., & Soderstrom, N. (2024). *Firm-Specific Climate Risk Exposure and Valuation*.
 Accounting, Organizations and Society.
 - Cortés, K., & Strahan, P. (2017). *Tracing Out Capital Flows: How Financially Integrated Banks Respond to Natural Disasters*.
 Journal of Financial Economics
+- Javadi, S., & Masum, A.-A. (2021). *The Impact of Climate Change on the Cost of Bank Loans*.
+Journal of Corporate Finance, 69, 102019.